Midge and Mosquito bites controlled

 - Methylated Spirits.

-I have now tried the above recipe – AND YES, IT WORKS!
+I have tried the above recipe daily for several weeks – AND YES, IT WORKS!

 The smell isn’t super horrible, and the Baby Oil keeps your skin moist.
 But you do need to apply it two or three times each day, particularly around sunset.
 And it doesn’t really require a spray bottle, you can just pour a small amount onto your hand and wipe it over the skin you want to protect.